nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 1. Alice sends at a set interval (§5.2.1):
    * XOR of all known transaction references.
    * The highest LC value.
    * A list of transaction references since the previous message.
-If no previous message has been send, the list is empty.
+If no previous message has been sent, the list is empty.

 2. When receiving Alice's message, Bob compares the XOR value from Alice with its own (§5.2.2):
    * When the XOR is the same: no action required.
    * When different:
       * Remove all known transaction references from the list.
       * Request the remaining transactions.
-      * If the remaining list is empty and the LC value is equal or higher than Bob's highest LC value, Bob sends a `State` message as defined in Chapter 6.
+      * Bob calculates a new XOR value combining its own XOR value and the newly requested transactions hashes.
+If this new XOR value differs and if Alice's LC is equal or higher thatBob's highest LC value, Bob sends a `State` message as defined in Chapter 6.

 3. Alice responds with the requested transactions (§5.2.3).

 4. After adding Alice's transactions to the DAG (making sure its cryptographic signature is valid), Bob SHOULD query the payload if it's missing.
+If Bob is missing transactions referenced by the received transactions, it sends a `State` message.

 A node MUST make sure to only add transactions of which all previous transactions are present.
 If previous transactions are missing, Bob will send a `State` message.